ni/monodrive-documentation/docs/LV_client/shared_libraries/mono__control.md

 </p>

 ### Description
-Given a State sensor sample (one frame), initialized the `LaneFollower` DLL and calculate the steering angle to mantain the car on the lane on the left.
+Given a State sensor sample (one frame), initialized the LaneFollower DLL and calculate the steering angle to maintain the car in the left lane.

+For technical support contact us at support@monodrive.io

 ### Inputs
 - **State Sensor sample(String):** The output of the state sensor.
 Corresponding to one frame of the simulation.